Skip to main content

 Bringing home a fresh-cut Christmas tree is only one way to get into the holiday spirit, but it could cause a problem for your pets.
 Not only will you need to make sure no one relieves themselves on the tree (in their defense, it is a tree), but you’ll also need to keep them away from the water.

 Dogs drinking Christmas tree water may seem completely logical, but it could also lead to a wide variety of unpleasant side effects for them and for you.
-Keep scrolling to learn why Christmas tree water could be dangerous for your pup and what you can do to keep your doggo from bothering the tree — all while keeping your Christmas tree healthy, of course!
+Keep scrolling to learn why Christmas tree water could be dangerous for your pup and what you can do to prevent your doggo from bothering the tree — all while keeping your Christmas tree healthy, of course!

 Recommended Videos